josephgarner/josephgarner.github.io/all_collections/_posts/2022-05-13-the-needlessly-complex.md

 categories: ["Kotlin", "React", "DIY", "Electronics", "Irrigation Project"]
 ---

 At the start of 2022 I set out on a goal to build an automated irrigation system for my sad and vacant courtyard garden.
-Rather than walking down the sane path of purchasing an off- the- shelf system, I chose to build a completely custom set-up from scratch.
+Rather than walking down the sane path of purchasing an off-the-shelf system, I chose to build a completely custom set-up from scratch.

-There are a few reasons why I chose this avenue; firstly, my frontend development skills have become rusty over the past few months of nothing but backend development work, and. secondly, I like a challenge.
+There are a few reasons why I chose this avenue; firstly, my frontend development skills have become rusty over the past few months of nothing but backend development work, and secondly, I like a challenge.
 This project would involve working with small electronics, 3D modelling and printing, carpentry and programming.
 Out of those listed 4 core aspects, the only thing I held experience in was programming.
 So I had a lot to learn.
 The final reason I chose this project was privacy.
 So many of our devices have tracking systems in them in one way or another, and although I probably shouldn’t care if a third party can track when I water my plants, I do.

 #### The Plan
 At the start I was a little ambitious, below is a list of all the key factors.